-Yacine is the Latin America and Caribbean Coordinator for A4AI, where he works to support A4AI’s affordable Internet strategy and work across the region.
+Yacine is the Latin America and Caribbean Coordinator for A4AI, where he works to support A4AI’s work across the region.
 An economist who became a field activist supporting the use of ICT for human and social development, Yacine is based in the Dominican Republic and has over twenty years of experience working on ICT issues in the region.

 An economist who became a field activist promoting the use of ICT for human and social development, Yacine’s work focuses on the use of ICTs to empower marginalised social groups, develop cultural identity, community development, education, environment, NGO capacity, grassroots advocacy, and sustainable business.
 As the Coordinator for Latin America and the Caribbean, Yacine will support the implementation of A4AI’s strategy and work in the region.